Władysław Syrokomla: Legacy

 On the right, behind Airėnai, you can see the beautiful Geisiškės manor with a Gothic-style palace, which now belongs to the Giedraičiai dukes.
 This manor and the adjacent Europe or Eirope manor are former Jesuit properties.
 These two estates are separated by a beautiful lake with a small stream flowing out of it.
 Along it there is a dam covered with brambles and a mill.
 How I wanted to ask the villager something, but he did not understand me and answered with one word "Nesuprantu" [I don't understand].
 I, a Lithuanian in the land of Lithuanians, couldn't talk to a Lithuanian!However, according to a Belarusian source, Syrokomla also identified himself with the land of modern Belarus and its people.
 During Syrokomla's burial ceremony, the Lithuanian poet Edvardas Jokūbas Daukša emphasized that while Syrokomla was influenced by Polish culture, he was a Lithuanian poet, closest to Lithuania after Adam Mickiewicz.
 Teofil Lenartowicz wrote a memorial poem on his death referring to him as a "lirnik Litewski" (Lithuanian lyricist).
-His works were often translated into Lithuanian and Belarusian languages.
+His works were often translated into Lithuanian and Belarusian.

 In modern Belarus, he is being praised for depicting the life of 19th century Belarus and for his ethnographic research of Belarusians.
 In his publications, Syrokomla supported the Belarusian language and the Belarusian theatre plays by the playwright Vintsent Dunin-Martsinkyevich.

 In Belarus, there are streets named after W. Syrokomla (vulica Uladzislava Syrakomli) in Minsk, Grodno and in smaller towns Novogrudok, Nyasvizh, Pinsk, Vawkavysk, Maladzyechna and Pruzhany.
 In Smolhava a school is named after Syrokomla.

 In Warsaw's residential district Bródno (city district Warszawa-Targówek) there are two streets dedicated to the poet: Ludwik Kondratowicz St and Władysław Syrokomla St.

 In Vilnius, a Polish-language school of the Polish minority in Lithuania is named after him.